saflin/db-challenge/README.md

 # The Asset Management Digital Challenge

 ## Building the application
- On command line, go to project directory and execute 'gradlew build'
+ On command line, go to project directory and execute './gradlew build'

 ## Running the application
  Execute './gradlew bootRun' after building the application.